 Charting a different course, however, offers the opportunity to leapfrog the established health systems of developing countries.
 Emerging economies are generally less burdened by the legacies of the past and enjoy a greater degree of freedom to design efficient and cost-effective systems.
 This allows them to more easily leverage technological advances, pursue innovation in operating models, and learn from the experiences of developed economies.

 Seizing this unique opportunity requires an innovative, well-coordinated plan that can be put into place effectively.
 BCG is partnering with the World Economic Forum on a three-year initiative that will develop strategies to ensure that systems are financially sustainable and can deliver high-quality, cost-effective, and accessible care.
-A new project paper, Leapfrogging in the Health Systems of Emerging Economies: Transformation Towards Sustainability, reflects the progress made in the first year of the initiative and, through several prominent case studies, illustrates the path forward.
+A new project paper, Health Systems Leapfrogging in Emerging Economies, reflects the progress made in the first year of the initiative and, through several prominent case studies, illustrates the path forward.

 To Contact the BCG Authors

 EUROPE, THE MIDDLE EAST, AND AFRICA